Immigration to Sweden: Tuberculosis

-Cases of tuberculosis (TB) in Sweden are connected to the patient's country of origin when that country has a high rate of TB. infectees born abroad constituted 34% of all cases in 1989 and the fraction of born abroad had increased to 82–89% in the 2008–2013 period.
+Cases of tuberculosis (TB) in Sweden are connected to the patient's country of origin when that country has a high rate of TB. infectees born abroad constituted 34 percent of all cases in 1989 and the fraction of born abroad had increased to 82–89% in the 2008–2013 period.

 In 2009–2013, the largest group of TB were Somalis in Sweden, with around 1100 cases, with Eritreans in Sweden the next largest group with slightly below 200 cases.
 The next largest groups were from Afghanistan, Thailand, Ethiopia, Iraq, India and Pakistan.

 The TB infection rate of Somalis in Sweden (550 / 100 thousand) is higher than that of the rate in Somalia itself reported by WHO (290 / 100 thousand) likely due to the fact that Swedish health institutions are better at discovering an infection.

 In 2017, the average rate of infection in Sweden was 5.4 cases per 100 000 persons and years.
 The number of cases among patients born abroad was increasing and the number of patients born in Sweden was in steady decline since the 1940s.